brynsroberts/Automate-Data-Reduction/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-The following modules are used:

-* import os
-* import time
-* import zipfile
-* from selenium import webdriver
-* from selenium.webdriver.chrome.options import Optionsimport numpy as np
-* import pandas as pd
-* from statistics import stdev
+A command-line runner is provided for integration into a local processing workflow.
+This program requires python 3 and its dependencies may be installed using pip install -r requirements.txt.

 ## Sources